openshift-assisted/assisted-ui/hacks/README.md

 See comments inside the script for further details.

 # The Release Process
-Please note, the `assisted-ui` application features heavily depend on the `openshift-assisted-ui-lib` JavaSript library.
+Please note, the `assisted-ui` application features heavily depend on the `openshift-assisted-ui-lib` JavaScript library.
 So both projects need to be released in sync.

-To simplify testing, release versions of both projects are alligned recently.
+To simplify testing, release versions of both projects are aligned recently.

-## Prerequisities
+## Prerequisites
 - Have [uhc-portal](https://gitlab.cee.redhat.com/service/uhc-portal) fork
 - Local username (`whoami`) is equal to the gitlab's username
   - if not, use `GITLAB_USER=` env variable when calling `update-assisted-ui-lib.sh` script bellow